josie-shie/great-interview/README.md

+#This project was built using Claude Code as an experiment to explore its capabilities.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.